blomqvist/thesis/planning/planning_eng.md

 The prototype should now be finished and ready for a final demonstration.

 ###Week 10
-Presentation the people on The company where we talk about what we have done and what we have learned.
+Presentation to the people at The company where we talk about what we have done and what we have learned.